BhavyaMehta2/UNET/README.md

 The class includes a method for processing incoming messages, handling acknowledgments, TDMA data, and CSMA data.

-#### Parameter Access:

-The class provides a method to retrieve a list of all defined parameters.

 ### DataNode Class

 Similarly, the `DataNode` class, defined in the provided code (`DataNode.groovy`), represents a data node in the network simulation.
 It includes functionalities for processing messages, handling initialization requests, and managing TDMA and CSMA transmissions.